wenhuchen/Table-Fact-Checking/README.md

 ```

-## If you find this code useful, please cite the paper
+## Reference
+Please cite the paper in the following format if you use this dataset during your research.
 ```
 @inproceedings{2019TabFactA,
   title={TabFact : A Large-scale Dataset for Table-based Fact Verification},